AmritRaj23/Energy-Disaggregation-Using-Deep-Neural-Networks-On-Household-Appliances/README.md

 ## Description

-This project contains my bachelor thesis (pdf) titiled Energy Disaggregation Using Deep Neural Networks on Household Appliances.
+This project contains my bachelor thesis (pdf) titled Energy Disaggregation Using Deep Neural Networks on Household Appliances.
 The duration of this thesis was 3 months.

 ## Problem Statement